nromanel/scoreboard/README.md

 # Components

-While the original project above leveraged an Arduino, I skipped that step and levraged the GPIO Pins on a RaspberryPi directly.
+While the original project above leveraged an Arduino, I skipped that step and leveraged the GPIO Pins on a RaspberryPi directly.
 With that said, you'll need:

 - RaspberryPi